cb3017/cb3017.github.io/_posts/2025-01-10-most-of-module-1.md

 #### 4. **Fun things if you find this interesting.**
    - **Evolutionary Trends in Microbes:**
      - Think about long-term evolutionary trends in microbial populations, especially in response to human interventions like vaccination and antibiotics.
-     - Can you implement a ML based theoritical model based on for a specific microbe based on realistic data from the existing literature?
+     - Can you implement a ML based theoritical model based on a specific microbe and realistic data from the existing literature?